|Incidence in Minnesota:|

 Lung cancer is the leading cause of cancer deaths in Minnesota

-Lung cancer is the second most common cancer diagnosis among Minnesota males and females and is the leading cause of cancer mortality in Minnesota.
-Lung cancer kills more than twice as many men as prostate cancer and twice as many women as breast cancer in Minnesota.
+In Minnesota, lung cancer is the second most common cancer diagnosis and is the leading cause of cancer mortality.
+Lung cancer kills more than twice as many men as prostate cancer and more than twice as many women as breast cancer in Minnesota.

 In Minnesota, there is considerable regional variation in lung cancer rates, especially among females.
-The highest rates for females are found in the Twin Cities metropolitan area, the Northeast and the Central regions of the state; the rates in Southwestern Minnesota are 30% lower.
+The highest rates for females are found in the Twin Cities metropolitan area, the Northeast and the Central regions of the state.
+The rates in Southwestern Minnesota are 30% lower.
 The highest rates for males are found in the Northeast, Northwest, and the Central regions of the state.
-However, smoking prevalence varies dramatically by education level; currently about 30% of adults in Minnesota without a high school education currently smoke, compared to only 8% among college graduates.
+Smoking prevalence varies dramatically by education level.
+About 30% of adults in Minnesota without a high school education currently smoke, compared to only 8% among college graduates.

-From 2013 to 2015, an average of 1,784 males and 1,740 females in Minnesota were diagnosed with lung cancer each year in Minnesota and nearly as many died from lung cancer.
+From 2014 to 2016, an average of 1,804 males and 1,800 females in Minnesota were diagnosed with lung cancer each year and two thirds as many died from the disease: 1,263 males and 1,185 females.
 Dramatic differences in incidence rates exist among race and ethnicity within Minnesota.

 Lung & bronchus cancer in Minnesota

-Since 1988, the incidence rate of lung & bronchus cancer in males has decreased by 20%.
-In sharp contrast, the incidence rate of lung & bronchus cancer in females increased by more than 30% between 1988 and 2002 but has been stable since 2003.
+Since 1988, the incidence rate of lung & bronchus cancer in males has decreased by 1.0% per year.
+In sharp contrast, the incidence rate of lung & bronchus cancer in females increased by more than 2.3% per year between 1988 and 2002.
+Since 2003, female rates have increased by only 0.5% per year.
 This difference between males and females likely reflects smoking patterns over time - women started smoking later in the last century than men.
-Most recently, the age-adjusted incidence rate of lung & bronchus cancer was 62.8 new cases per 100,000 males and 53.4 new cases per 100,000 females.
+Most recently, the age-adjusted incidence rate of lung & bronchus cancer was 60.0 new cases per 100,000 males and 52.4 new cases per 100,000 females.

 Lung & bronchus cancer in Minnesota, by race/ethnicity